isabelrdz00/Health-Ethics-Privacy/README.md

-# Health Ethics and Privacy Portfolio
+# Health Ethics and Privacy Projects

 ## Overview
 This repository showcases my work on key ethical and privacy issues within healthcare.
 The assignments cover complex cases that highlight the need for ethical decision-making, patient privacy, and the importance of professionalism in healthcare.
 These were completed as part of the **Health Ethics and Privacy** course at Algonquin College, and they provide insight into my understanding of healthcare ethics and policy.